 Can I Be Appointed Lead Plaintiff in the Illumina Class Action Lawsuit if I Purchased Shares Outside of the Class Period?

-Lead plaintiffs in a class action lawsuit do not receive more money than other class members if a settlement is reached.
-According to the Private Securities Litigation Reform Act of 1995, a lead plaintiff is entitled to their pro rata share of any recovery, just like other class members.
-Lead plaintiffs do not receive any additional compensation for serving as a representative party on behalf of the class.
-However, a court may, at its discretion, approve an award of reasonable costs and expenses (including lost wages)” to a Lead Plaintiff that directly relates to the representation of the class in the Illumina class action lawsuit on behalf of investors who suffered losses in Illumina stock.
+No, but they may be entitled to recover their reasonable expenses incurred with are directly related to representing the class in the Illuminaclass action lawsuit.
+Under the Private Securities Litigation Reform Act of 1995, a Lead Plaintiff is only entitled to his or her pro rata share of any recovery and does not receive any additional money for serving as a representative party on behalf of the class.
+However, a court, in its discretion, may approve an award of “reasonable costs and expenses (including lost wages)” to a Lead Plaintiff that directly relates to the representation of the class in the Illumina class action lawsuit on behalf of investors who suffered losses in Illumina stock.

 Can the Court Appoint More than One Lead Plaintiff in the Illumina Class Action Lawsuit?

 In order to be a part of the class in the Illumina class action lawsuit, you must have suffered losses in Illumina stock by purchasing during the class period when it is alleged the price of the stock was artificially inflated to be included in the class action against Illumina.

 CAN I SELL MY STOCK AND STILL BE A MEMBER OF THE CLASS IN THE ILLUMINA LAWSUIT?